ashwinravi1259/docs-test-fork/docs/integrations/storage/orbis-example.md

 The Ceramic Protocol is built on decentralized event streams, where user accounts (enabled by decentralized identifiers, or [DIDs](https://developers.ceramic.network/protocol/accounts/decentralized-identifiers/)) cryptographically sign data events and submit them to the network.
 These events are synchronized across subscribing nodes in the network and arranged into event logs, or Ceramic "streams."
 Each stream offers the flexibility to hold various types of content, making Ceramic suitable for a wide range of data applications, including user profiles, posts, relationships, and more, while retaining the history of changes the stream has undergone throughout its lifetime.

-To extend Ceramic's functionality, most developers utilize a database interface that sits on top of the Ceramic protocol, enabling flexible options for preferred database types, hosting methods, and other developer tools.
+To extend Ceramic's functionality, most developers utilize a database interface that sits on top of the Ceramic protocol enabling flexible options for preferred database types, hosting methods, and other developer tools.

 For more information on how Ceramic works, visit [How it Works](https://ceramic.network/how-it-works).